mtaylor/undercloud-live/README.md

  * CONTROL - undercloud control node
  * LEAF - undercloud leaf node

+Commands on the Host can be run as your normal user.

+Commands on the Control and Leaf nodes should be run as the stack user unless specified otherwise.

 1. [HOST] Define and use a $TRIPLEO_ROOT directory

         mkdir tripleo